 Depending on the length and thickness of your hair, wash day can be a difficult task.
-What’s even more time consuming is waiting for your hair to air dry.
-However, this isn’t always the best solution, especially if you have places to be.
-In times like this, what do you reach for?
-A t-shirt and a microfiber towel for hair?
+What’s even more time consuming is waiting for your hair to air dry, especially when you’ve got places to be, people to see — so they can admire your stunning locks.

 Why You Should Treat Wet Hair with Care

-Before we get into which hair drying method is best, let’s talk about why wet hair needs extra care.
+Before we get into which hair drying method is superior, let’s chat about why wet hair needs extra care.

-This is why it’s crucial to be gentle with wet hair.
-Properly handling wet hair starts with using the right method to dry it.
+This is why it’s CRUCIAL(!) to be gentle with wet hair.
+Properly handling wet hair starts with using the right drying method.

 You’ve probably heard hair gurus advise against using regular bath towels to dry your hair.
-Why?
-Typical terry cloth bath towels can actually damage your hair.
+But why?

 While regular bath towels are absorbent, they soak up too much water — yes, that is possible.
-To explain, they strip too much moisture from your hair, leaving you with extra dry, frizzy, rough hair.
+They strip too much moisture from your hair, leaving you with extra dry, frizzy, rough hair.
 And that’s not the worst of it.

 Using a Microfiber Towel for Hair